Basic Linux Commands for day to day life

 5. mv: The mv command is used to move or rename files.

 $ mv oldname newname

-Depending on your system configuration, you may not be warned when renaming a file will overwrite an existing file whose name happens to be newname.
-So, as a safe-guard, always use `-i’ option when issuing mv like this:
+Depending on your system configuration, you may not be warned when renaming a file will overwrite an existing file whose name happens to be a newname.
+So, as a safeguard, always use the `-i’ option when issuing mv like this:

 $ mv -i oldname newname